-In December 2003, we issued through a public offering \$230 million of 3.75% subordinated convertible notes due 2034 at an original issue discount of 60.498% (the "Convertible Notes").
+In December 2003, the Company issued through a public offering \$230 million of 3.75% subordinated convertible notes due 2034 at an original issue discount of 60.498% (the "Convertible Notes").
 The Convertible Notes are subordinated in right of payment and collateral to all of our existing and future senior debt.
 Interest on the notes is payable semiannually, beginning July 15, 2004, until January 15, 2009.
-After that date, we will not pay cash interest on the notes prior to maturity unless contingent cash interest becomes payable.
-Instead, after January 15, 2009, interest will be recognized at the effective rate of 3.75% and will represent accrual of original issue discount, excluding any contingent cash interest that may become payable.
-We will pay contingent cash interest to the holders of the notes during any six month period commencing after January 15, 2009 if the average trading price of a note for a five trading day measurement period preceding the applicable six month period equals 120% or more of the sum of the issue price, accrued original issue discount and accrued cash interest, if any, for such note.
+After that date, Roper will not pay cash interest on the notes prior to maturity unless contingent cash interest becomes payable.
+Instead, after January 15, 2009, interest will be recognized at the effective rate of 3.75% and will represent amortization of original issue discount, except for any contingent cash interest that may become payable.
+Roper will pay contingent cash interest to the holders of the notes for any six month period commencing after January 15, 2009 if the average trading price of a note for a five trading day measurement period preceding the applicable six month period equals 120% or more of the sum of the issue price, accrued original issue discount and accrued cash interest, if any, for such note.
 The contingent cash interest payable per note in respect of any six month period will equal the annual rate of 0.25%.
-As originally issued, holders could convert their notes into 6.211 shares of our common stock, subject to adjustment, only (1) if the sale price of our common stock reaches, or the trading price of the notes falls below, specified thresholds, (2) if the notes are called for redemption, or (3) if specified corporate transactions have occurred.
-Upon conversion, we would have the right to deliver, in lieu of our common stock, cash or common stock or a combination of cash and common stock.
-On November 19, 2004, the Company began a consent solicitation to amend the notes such that the Company would pay the same conversion value upon conversion of the Notes, but would change how the conversion value is paid.
+As originally issued, holders could convert their notes into 12.422 shares of our common stock, subject to adjustment, only (1) if the sale price of our common stock reaches, or the trading price of the notes falls below, specified thresholds, (2) if the notes are called for redemption, or (3) if specified corporate transactions have occurred.
+Upon conversion, the Company would have the right to deliver, in lieu of our common stock, cash or common stock or a combination of cash and common stock.
+On December 6, 2004, the Company completed a consent solicitation to amend the notes such that the Company would pay the same conversion value upon conversion of the Notes, but would change how the conversion value is paid.
 In lieu of receiving exclusively shares of common stock or cash upon conversion, noteholders would receive cash up to the value of the accreted principal amount of the Notes converted and, at the Company's option, any remainder of the conversion value would be paid in cash or shares of common stock.
-The consent solicitation was successfully completed on December 6, 2004 and the amended conversion provisions were adopted.
 Holders may require us to purchase all or a portion of their notes on January 15, 2009 at a price of \$395.02 per note, on January 15, 2014 at a price of \$475.66 per note, on January 15, 2019 at a price of \$572.76 per note, on January 15, 2024 at a price of \$689.68 per note, and on January 15, 2029 at a price of \$830.47 per note, in each case plus accrued cash interest, if any, and accrued contingent cash interest, if any.
-We may pay the purchase price of such notes in cash and not in common stock.
-In addition, if we experience a change in control, each holder may require us to purchase for cash all or a portion of such holder's notes at a price equal to the sum of the issue price plus accrued original issue discount for non-tax purposes, accrued cash interest, if any, and accrued contingent cash interest, if any, to the date of purchase.
+We may only pay the purchase price of such notes in cash.
+In addition, if the Company experiences a change in control, each holder may require us to purchase for cash all or a portion of such holder's notes at a price equal to the sum of the issue price plus accrued original issue discount for non-tax purposes, accrued cash interest, if any, and accrued contingent cash interest, if any, to the date of purchase.